Non-commercial van or non-commercial utility

 A utility vehicle can only be reclassified as non-commercial if it is significantly modified or altered to an extent that it would no longer be in accordance with the original manufactured specifications.
 Adapting a vehicle to carry goods in a more efficient manner, such as installing drawers or cupboards, by carrying a fridge or by fitting a removable mattress or bedding, is not considered sufficient to meet the requirement for reclassification.

-- There is permanent sleeping accommodation for one or more persons.
+- there is permanent sleeping accommodation for one or more persons.
 For sleeping arrangements, the size of a utility tray is to be considered when conducting an inspection.
-The size of the tray must be suitable for the owner/operator of the vehicle to sleep securely and comfortably.
+The size of the tray must be suitable for the operator of the vehicle to sleep securely and comfortably.

 Some or all of the following criteria must also be considered: